 In October of 2002, Rev. Gene and Rhonda Roncone were elected to be the new senior pastors of Aurora First Assembly by a nearly unanimous vote of the membership.
 Under their leadership, the church’s foreign missions emphasis became strategically focused on unreached people, the name was changed to Highpoint Church and the new Southlands campus was constructed in 2012.
 In 2013 the educational wing was completed to facilitate additional classrooms and office space.
 In addition, over a quarter of a million dollars of interest earning capital were mobilized into two scholarship funds whose principal grows and is never touched (Fuller Memorial Fund and GenoStrong Fund).
 The church also reached unprecedented levels of community outreach and involvement including the planting of Highpoint@Colfax, a church for homeless and at-risk kids in urban Aurora.
 Highpoint also received recognition and commendations for community problem solving by the Colorado State Legislature, Aurora City Council, Aurora Police Department and School Board.
 It was during this time a daily Bible reading plan and small group ministry called, The Power of 3 became the cornerstone of the church’s discipleship ministry.
 A video and media studio was also established to facilitate the church’s discipleship and communication ministries.
 In addition, the church’s core values, organizational structure and governance documents were significantly updated.

-In over 85 years of this church’s history, Highpoint has been pastored by only seven men.
-All seven were known for strength, decisiveness, perseverance and clarity of vision.
+In over 87 years of this church’s history, Highpoint has been pastored by only eight men.
+All eight were known for strength, decisiveness, perseverance and clarity of vision.
 However, strength of leadership has been a constant on both sides of the pulpit.
 Our history has been shaped and anchored by dedicated Deacons, devoted staff and a highly committed membership.
 But what will our future look like?
 We’re hoping you’re one of its members helping to write those unforgettable chapters.